beevik/go6502/README.md

 *
 ```

-By stepping into one instruction, the emulated CPU has executed the `LDX #$EE`
+By typing `step in`, you told the emulated CPU to execute the `LDX #$EE`
 instruction at address `1000`.
-This has advanced the program counter to
+This advanced the program counter to `1002`,
-`1002`, loaded the value `EE` into the X register, and advanced the CPU
+loaded the value `EE` into the X register, and advanced the CPU cycle counter
-cycle counter by 2 cycles.
+by 2 cycles.

-Each time go6502 runs a command interactively, it disassembles the instruction
+Each time go6502 advances the program counter interactively, it disassembles
-to be executed next (i.e., the instruction at the current program counter
+the instruction to be executed next (i.e., the instruction at the current
-address).
-It also displays the current contents of the CPU registers and the
+program counter address).
+It also displays the current values of the CPU
-CPU cycle counter.
+registers and cycle counter.

 Many go6502 commands have aliases.
 The alias for the `step in` command is
 `si`.
 Now, type `si 4` to step into the next 4 instructions: